 Yates County has developed a diverse economic base, with manufacturing, agriculture and tourism the three main industries.
-Recent years has seen growth and expansion in high-technology businesses, the traditional local businesses, as well as tourism, and agriculture and agri-business.
-Employment opportunities in the public sector, such as education and local government also continue to be an important component of the local economy.
+Recent years has seen growth and expansion in high-technology businesses, the traditional local businesses, as well as tourism, and agriculture and

 Yates County's location in the heart of the Finger Lakes Region offers a high quality of life with a multitude of natural attractions and amenities.
 Additional amenities important for economic development are also present, such as below market electric rates from the Penn Yan municipal utility; an expanding general aviation airport; water and sewer infrastructure within many areas of the County; and an abundance of fresh water.